The controller as per the EU General Data Protection Regulation (GDPR) is:

 If you click on the link to an offer or activate a social plug-in, personal data may reach providers in countries outside the European Economic Area that, from the point of view of the European Union ("EU"), may not guarantee an "adequate level of protection" for the processing of personal data in accordance with EU standards.
 Please remember this fact before clicking on a link or activating a social plug-in and thereby triggering a transfer of your data.

 We also use qualified service providers (e.g., IT service providers, marketing agencies) to operate, optimize and secure our websites.
 We only pass on personal data to the latter insofar as this is necessary for the provision and use of the website and its functionalities, for the pursuit of legitimate interests, to comply with legal obligations, or insofar as you have consented there to (see section 7).
-Additionally, data is passed on to the following recipients: [Insert company name and form of incorporation of further recipients.]
+You will find more information regarding recipients of personal data in our consent management system.
+Additionally, data is passed on to the following recipients: salesforce.com EMEA Limited, EC2N 4AY London, UK.

 Cookies may be used when you are visiting our websites.
 Technically, these are so-called HTML cookies and similar software tools such as Web/DOM Storage or Local Shared Objects (so-called "Flash cookies"), which we collectively refer to as cookies.